During our First Developers release, you will require two types of API keys (called 'keystores') in order to deploy your work to the network;

 .dcp/ id.keystore default.keystore

-You are now ready to start deploying jobs to the Distributed Computer!
-Follow or continue through our getting started guide
+You are now ready to start deploying DCP jobs!
+Follow or continue through the rest of our getting started guide

 When Deploying A Job, The Error Says "Role DEPLOY is required"